sandersn/manual/Typescript-compiler-implementation.md

 language service requests information because it tries to present an immutable interface.
 This works because the checker is very lazy.

+Here's a table of contents:

+1. Type references and instantiation
+2. Control Flow
+3. Type inference
+4. JSDoc
+5. Other topics

+### Type references

+The life cycle of a generic type is complicated.
+TODO: Fill in and correct the details here.

+First, when checking a generic declaration like `class A<T> { a: T }`, the compiler creates an InterfaceType with a property named typeParameters.
+Next, when checking a declaration that uses the generic type, like `let an: A<number>`, the compiler creates a TypeReference, which has a property named typeParameters (`[T]`) and a property named typeArguments (`[number]`).

+Up to this point, little work has been done.
+Nothing has caused the checker to go look for members of `A<number>` or their types.
+Just a couple of types have been created with only a few properties on each.
+The actual work doesn't start until some code refers to members of `an`.

+For example, when you write `return an.a`, the checker calls `checkPropertyAccessExpression`.
+This first gets the type of `an`, which creates the type reference `A<number>` that I just talked about.
+Next it asks for the type of property `a` on `A<number>` with `getPropertyOfType`.
+This kicks off the real work.

+1. `getPropertyOfType(A<number>, 'a')` calls
+2. `resolveStructuredTypeMembers(A<number>)` calls
+3. `resolveTypeReferenceMembers` calls `resolveObjectTypeMembers` which then calls
+4. `resolveObjectTypeMembers` calls
+5. `createTypeMapper` to create a function that takes `T -> number`.
+6. Then it calls `createInstantiatedSymbolTable` with the mapper for each symbol (and call/construct/index signatures).

+which calls `instantiateSymbol` on each symbol in `A<T>`.
+This doesn't actually *call* the type mapper, it just creates a Symbol with the Instantiated flag that has a pointer to the original symbol and the mapper.
+However, this means that `A<number>` has a `members` table of its own symbols now.
+We just haven't figured out what the types of the members are yet.

+Now `checkPropertyAccessExpression` can get a symbol for `A<number>.a`, it calls `getTypeOfSymbol` on it.
+This kicks off the second half of the
+work:

+7. `getTypeOfSymbol` calls `getTypeOfInstantiatedSymbol`, which first calls
+8. `getTypeOfSymbol` on `A<T>.a`, which checks the declaration of `a` to return `T`
+9. then `getTypeOfInstantiatedSymbol` calls
+10. `instantiateType`, which calls `mapper(T)`

+Which finally returns `number`, since `mapper` got created back in step 5 to map `T -> number`.
+Finally, we know that `an.a` has the type `number`.

+Notice that we don't calculate the type of any other members of `A<number>` (if there were any).
+They would have to go through steps (7) to (10) to produce their type.

 ### Control Flow

 The binder sets up backpointers for control flow analysis using only